The professors in this program are wonderful. They make themselves available whenever you need...

 Master of Science in Business Intelligence & Analytics Course Descriptions

-Built on the certification standards of SAS, Inc., the industry-leading Business Intelligence software provider, the curriculum of the online Business Intelligence master’s degree from Saint Joseph’s University covers data mining, data warehousing, and data-driven communication to help graduates master front-to-back Business Intelligence skills, something few other schools can offer.
-Graduates will receive not only the Business Intelligence master’s degree, but a Business Intelligence Certificate from SAS, Inc., as well.
+Built on the certification standards of SAS, Inc., the industry-leading Business Intelligence software provider, the curriculum of the online Business Intelligence & Analytics master’s degree from Saint Joseph’s University covers data mining, data warehousing, and data-driven communication to help graduates master front-to-back Business Intelligence and Analytics skills, something few other schools can offer.
+Graduates will receive not only the Business Intelligence & Analytics master’s degree, but a Business Intelligence Certificate from SAS, Inc., as well.